lambda-feedback/user-documentation/docs/teacher/guides/lexdown.md

 You can add images with drag-and-drop or copy-and-paste.
 Images can be resized with the mouse, or click on the image to configure, or edit the raw markdown.

+### Audio clips

+Drag + drop an audio file into the editor, or record audio on the 'Insert v' drowpdown in Lexdown.

 ### Empty lines

 Use 'Enter' for a new paragraph, or 'shift-Enter' for a line break.